 The Wells family called Woodend their home from 1927 until Mrs. Wells passed away in 1967.
-In her will, Mrs. Wells donated Woodend to ANS, "...for the purposes of maintaining a headquarters and a bird sanctuary.
-In 1969, the organization moved its headquarters to Woodend and the primary function of the land and its buildings transitioned from private residence to a nature sanctuary that is free and open to the public 365 days a year.
+In her will, Mrs. Wells donated Woodend to ANS, "...for the purposes of maintaining a headquarters and a bird sanctuary."
+In 1969, ANS moved its headquarters to Woodend and the primary function of the land and its buildings transitioned from private residence to a nature sanctuary that is free and open to the public 365 days a year.